doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 Please note that this may take some time.
 However, cleaning your plugins is absolutely worth it.

-## Merging Plugins
-If you have installed new weapon/item mods and would like to reduce your plugin count, you can use MWedit to open all these plugins simultaneously and merge them into a new plugin (I usually call mine "Unique Items Merged.esp").
-This is an optional, and unnecessary, step, and I won't provide instructions for basic use of MWEdit.
-If you're familiar with the tool, have at it.
-Remember to clean any created plugins with TESTool and tes3cmd.

-Morrowind's plugin limits is 255 active plugins.
-If you have followed this guide you will likely wind up with 125-140 plugins, well below the limit.

-As a rule, don't merge ESPs with dialogue.
-Scripts, if they are few and short, may be safe to merge.

 ## Load Order
 Generally, ESPs should remain in the order that they were installed in this guide.
 However, in some cases  re-ordering is required.